puffert/eriksson/src/content/blog/death-by-thousand-prompts-a-comentary.md

 draft: false
 ---

-# Death by a Thousand Prompts: Multi-Turn Jailbreaks in Open-Weight Models

 Death by a Thousand Prompts is a new open-weight LLM security study from Cisco AI Defense that looks at eight popular models and asks a simple question:

 **What actually happens to safety guardrails once you stop testing single prompts and start behaving like a real attacker in a real conversation?**